DESTINATIONS · CALABRIA

 What events take place at Teatro Rendano?

-The theatre hosts a wide range of events: from classic operas by Verdi and Puccini, through symphonic and jazz concerts, to ballet performances, prose, and educational festivals for young people, such as the Young & Open project.
+The theatre hosts a wide range of events: from classic operas and symphonic concerts to theatrical performances and educational initiatives.
+The repertoire changes seasonally, so check the current programme before visiting.

 Who was Alfonso Rendano, the theatre's patron?